The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Cosmological Modelling of the DESI One-Percent Survey

-To construct the \textsc{Uchuu}-LRG lightcones, we follow the SHAM approach introduced in section~4.1 of \citet{RodriguezTorres16}, which has been previously applied to the BOSS survey.
+\textit{3.3.1.2 \textsc{Uchuu} LRG} \\ To construct the \textsc{Uchuu}-LRG lightcones, we follow the SHAM approach introduced in section~4.1 of \citet{RodriguezTorres16}, which has been previously applied to the BOSS survey.
 This method assumes the most massive galaxies are hosted by the most massive (sub)haloes.

 In Figure \ref{fig:lrg_stellarmass}, we present the stellar mass function of LRG obtained from the DESI One-Percent survey using the CIGALE tool \citet{Boquien19} to estimate individual stellar masses \citep{siudek_tbd}.
 To fit the spectral energy distribution (SED), we used three optical photometry bands ($g,r,z$) from the DESI Legacy Survey \citep[DECaLS;][]{dey19}, complemented by four WISE mid-infrared bands (W1, W2, W3, and W4) from the NEOWISE-Reactivation project \citep[NEOWISER;][]{Mainzer14}.
 The CIGALE SED-fitting tool is based on the principles of the energetic balance between the absorbed stellar emission in the ultraviolet and optical bands and its re-emission in the infrared by dust.
 We adopted a grid of stellar population models with a delayed star formation history (SFH), including an optional exponential burst, a \citet{Chabrier03} initial mass function (IMF), and solar metallicity.
 To model the effect of dust extinction, we used the reddening law of \citet{Calzetti2000}, and we adopted the updated dust templates from \citet{Draine14} to model the IR emission from dust reprocessed from the absorbed UV/optical stellar emission.
 We also incorporated the standard nebular emission model from \citet{Inoue11} and the AGN emission models from \citet{Fritz2006}.
 We performed a Bayesian-like analysis to fit the SEDs of these models to the DESI galaxy SEDs.
-The quality of the fit is expressed by the reduced $\chi^2$, and we used the stellar masses of galaxies with reduced $\chi^2<10$ to ensure reliable stellar properties. \citet{siudek_tbd} will provide a detailed description of the SED fitting procedure.
+The quality of the fit is expressed by the reduced $\chi^2$, and in this paper, we decided to limit ourselves between the threshold recommended by \citet{Siudek2017}, $\chi^2_r < 17$ and the most restrictive $\chi^2_r$ < 5 to ensure reliable stellar mass estimates. \citet{siudek_tbd} will provide a detailed description of the SED fitting procedure.